Crock Pot Mac And Cheese

 How To Make Crock Pot Mac And Cheese

-- Once it’s melted, combine it with the sour cream, soup, salt, milk, dry mustard, and pepper in the slow cooker.
-Add the drained pasta and stir it all together.
+To make the sauce, melt the butter with the shredded cheese on the stove.
+Once melted, combine the cheese mixture with the sour cream, canned soup, salt, milk, dry mustard, and pepper in the slow cooker.

-- Cook it on low for two to two and half hours or until it’s hot.
+Cook the mac and cheese on low for two to two and half hours or until it’s hot and the noodles are fully cooked.
 Stir it occasionally and once the pasta is tender it’s ready to serve.
-Be sure to check on it because you don’t want the pasta to overcook – it will turn mushy!

 Can I use a different pasta shape?